TUDelft-books/CTB3330/book/influence_line/influence_line_3sup/overview.md

-# Interactive influence line statically indeterminate beam 2
+# Statically indeterminate beam 2

 The influence lines of the following structure will be investigated